 This is a co-requisite course.
 Students must plan and register for THAD-W135 and HPSS-W235.
 Students will receive 6 liberal arts credits.

-Travel Cost: TBA (includes airfare, tuition, accommodation, field trips, local transportation, group dinners + some meals, museum entrances, health and travel insurance).
+Estimated Travel Cost: $3,379 (includes airfare, tuition, accommodation, field trips, local transportation, group dinners + some meals, museum entrances, health and travel insurance).